 In its contribution, the US is proposing to update some of the characteristics of radar A13 in Table1 of the radars in the radiodetermination service in the frequency band 8 500-10 680 MHz to ensure they correctly reflect the latest version of that radar.
 The US proposals are highlighted in turquoise.

 Attachment: 1

 ATTACHMENT

-WORKING DOCUMENT TOWARDS DRAFT REVISED RECOMMENDATION ITU-R M.1796-3
+PRELIMINARY DRAFT REVISED RECOMMENDATION ITU-R M.1796-3

 Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency band 8 500-10 680 MHz

 (2007-2012-2014-2022)